BetaHuhn/vuex-electron-store/README.md

 })
 ```

-> The `state` parameter contains the persisted state before rehydration.
+The `state` parameter contains the persisted state before rehydration.

----

-## 📝 Todo

-- [ ] Create modified version for Vue 3

 ## 💻 Development